amazeeio/docs/local_docker_development/os_x_cachalot.md

 `cachalot` will handle for you:
 * Start it's own Virtual Machine which runs boot2docker.
 It does that, because the original docker-machine vm is not running on NFS and does not have support for File System Events.
 Both things which are important for speed and convenience during development.
-* Start two deamons on OS X: NFS and FSEvents
+* Start two services on OS X: FSEvents and NFS (which will share the folder `/User/you` into the virtual machine).
 * Create the file `/etc/resolver/docker.amazee.io` which tells OS X to forward DNS requests for `*.docker.amazee.io` to the dnsmasq Docker container
 * Starting the necessary Docker Containers for the amazee.io Drupal Docker Development
 * Add the ssh key in `~/.ssh/id_rsa` to the ssh-agent container (no worries if that is the wrong key, you can add more any time)